dsqx71/Paper-Reading/README.md

 	- This paper proposes a multi-scale post-processing method.

 #### CNN-based Patch Matching for Optical Flow with Thresholded Hinge Embedding Loss(CVPR 2017)[[Paper]](https://arxiv.org/abs/1607.08064)
+- **Type**: Patch-matching
+- **Gist**:
+	- Proposes a variant of hinge loss -- add a gap in the L2 distance between matching and non-matching
+	- Presents a evaluation method to measure matching robustness.
+	- Presents a multi-scale patch matching pipeline.

 ## Dataset